Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-We run the GIST pipeline in the following steps: First, we apply the Voronoi tessellation software \citep{2003MNRAS.342..345C} to spatially re-bin the mock cube and increase the SNR to 80~\perpixel{}, which results in 1477 Voronoi bins.
+We run the GIST pipeline in the following steps: First, we apply the Voronoi tessellation software \citep{2003MNRAS.342..345C} to spatially re-bin the mock cube and increase the spectral SNR to 80~\perpixel{}, which results in 1477 Voronoi bins.
 Most of the Voronoi bins contain $N_p>10^4$.
 For the other Voronoi bins, $N_p$ is also very close to this number.
-To ensure the sampling noise $e_{f, S}$ is less than the MUSE flux error $e_{f, M}$, we apply the same Voronoi binning arrangement to all 20 bootstrapped cubes.
-Then we calculate the sampling noise $e_{f, S}$ of each Voronoi by taking half of the difference between the 16th and 84th percentiles of its 20 bootstrapped integrated spectra.
-We confirm that on average $e_{f, M}>e_{f, S}$ applies for all the Voronoi bins.
+To ensure the sampling noise $e_{f, S}$ is less than the MUSE flux error $e_{f, O}$, we apply the same Voronoi binning arrangement to all 20 bootstrapped cubes.
+Then we calculate the sampling noise $e_{f, S}$ of each Voronoi bin by taking half of the difference between the 16th and 84th percentiles of its 20 bootstrapped integrated spectra.
+We confirm that on average $e_{f, O}>e_{f, S}$ applies for all the bins.

-Next, we apply the full-spectrum fitting method \ppxf{} \citep{2017MNRAS.466..798C} to measure the stellar kinematics of each Voronoi bin.
-Here we use the same MILES $\alpha$-variable templates \citep{2015MNRAS.449.1177V} as when we generated the mock cubes and degraded them to the same MUSE spectral resolution.
-Since there is no emission line or atmosphere effect, we use a wide wavelength range of $(4750, 6550)\Angstrom$ to fit with the Voronoi binned spectra and remove the first and last $75\Angstrom$ to avoid effects caused by spectral oversampling, rebinning and Doppler shifting, etc. During the fitting, the MILES templates are convolved with a line-of-sight velocity distribution (LOSVD) described by a Gauss-Hermite equation to match the Voronoi binned spectrum.
+Next, we apply the full-spectrum fitting method \ppxf{} (\citealt{2004PASP..116..138C, 2017MNRAS.466..798C, 2023MNRAS.526.3273C}) to measure the stellar kinematics of each Voronoi bin.
+Here we use the same MILES $\alpha$-variable templates \citep{2015MNRAS.449.1177V} as when we generated the mock cubes in the same MUSE spectral resolution.
+In the following analysis, we always use the whole grid of MILES templates in age, \mh{}, and \alphafe{}.
+We are aware of some unsafe regions as listed in Table.~2 of \cite{2015MNRAS.449.1177V}.
+However, because no particles from the \eglx{} catalog have ages or \mh{} that fall within these regions, it does not affect our conclusions.
+We also confirm that our conclusions remain the same after removing templates in the unsafe regions.
+Since there is no emission line or atmosphere effect, we use a wide wavelength range of $(4750, 6550)\Angstrom$ to fit with the Voronoi binned spectra and remove the first and last $75\Angstrom$ to avoid effects caused by spectral oversampling, rebinning and Doppler shift, etc. During the fitting, the MILES templates are convolved with a line-of-sight velocity distribution (LOSVD) described by a Gauss-Hermite equation to match the Voronoi binned spectrum.
 We parameterize the LOSVD using four moments, which are mean line-of-sight velocity \vlos{}, line-of-sight velocity dispersion \dispersion{}, and the third- and fourth-order moments $h_3$, $h_4$.
-No regularization is applied in this process, and we include a fourth-order multiplicative Legendre polynomial.
+No regularization is applied in this process, and we include a fourth-order multiplicative Legendre polynomial during the fitting.